 - I love having more time to live life to the fullest and not just for earning a living.

 - I love having time to be with my loved ones and friends and this is not confined to brief moments away from my job.

-- I love my family and I love having more quality time with them.
+- I love my family and I love having more quality time with my family.

 - I love having more quality time with my loving wife.

-- I love being able to actually be with my son and be there for him as he grows up.
+- I love being able to actually be with all my children and be there for them as they grow up.

-- I love being able to help more people and make a difference in this world.
+- I love being able to help more people and make a positive difference in this world.

 This list goes on and on…

 What causes my anger which also feeds my burning desire…

 - Having to miss all of the above just because you have no choice because you’re stuck in a 9 to 5 job.
 In reality, a 6AM to 9PM existence is more accurate and this usually gets worse as one climbs up the corporate ladder.